 Certain conditions may warrant caution or contraindication to acupuncture.
 If you are pregnant, have diabetes, have had or are waiting for a joint replacement, have osteoporosis or if you are taking anti-coagulant medication, please advise your therapist as extra precautions would be needed.

-If you have additional questions on acupuncture and its usage in treatment, feel free to contact us directly (email@example.com), and our experienced therapist will be more than happy to provide you with additional information.
+If you have additional questions on medical acupuncture and its usage in treatment, feel free to contact us directly (firstname.lastname@example.org), and our experienced therapist will be more than happy to provide you with additional information.

 - Zhao, Z.Q.
 (2008).
 Neural mechanism underlying acupuncture analgesia.
 Progress in Neurobiology, 85(4), 355-375.